 I am co-PI on a newly awarded three year National Science Foundation grant starting January 2015!
-My project with the Temple's Electrical and Computer Engineering Department is titled "CPS: Synergy: Collaborative Research: Towards Secure Networked Cyber-Physical Systems: A Game-Theoretic Framework with Bounded Rationality", and worth $449,852.
+The project is a partnership with Temple University's, Florida Intrnational University's and Virginia Polytechnic Institute and State University's Electrical and Computer Engineering Departments.
+The project is titled "CPS: Synergy: Collaborative Research: Towards Secure Networked Cyber-Physical Systems: A Game-Theoretic Framework with Bounded Rationality", and worth $999,853 [Temple's portion is worth $499,852].
 My part of the project will involve extensive qualitative work.

 I am an Assistant Professor with the Criminal Justice Department